BBC Television Shakespeare: Behind the scenes

 At 239 minutes, this production was the longest episode in the entire series, and when the series was released on DVD in 2005, it was the only adaptation split over two disks.
-Of the 3,887 lines comprising the First Folio text of the play, Howell cut only 72; roughly 1.8% of the total.
+Of the 3,887 lines constituting the First Folio text of the play, Howell cut only 72; roughly 1.8% of the total.

 The Prefaces to Shakespeare episode for The Tragedy of Richard III was presented by Edward Woodward who had played Richard in a 1982 Ludlow Festival production directed by David William.
 The Shakespeare in Perspective episode was presented by novelist Rosemary Anne Sisson.